For information on our organisation, please visit the About page or, view the organisational structure with team and contact details below.

 Amanda began her media career as General Counsel for ACP Magazines, with responsibility for the legal affairs of its businesses in Australia, New Zealand, South East Asia and the UK.
 She was then Group General Counsel across the magazine, television, digital, ticketing and events businesses of Nine Entertainment.
 Following the listing of the Nine business on the Australian Stock Exchange, Amanda was appointed Commercial Director and then Managing Director of Nine Entertainment Co. (owner of Channel 9).
 She was also on the Board of Nine’s subscription video on demand business, STAN.

 Throughout her career Amanda has advised Boards on a broad variety of legal, regulatory and commercial issues and held Board positions with media companies and industry bodies.
+Amanda is currently the Chief Commercial Officer of Foxtel.

 Pippa Downes is a respected Non-Executive Director with over 25 years of distinguished career achievements in the international business and finance sector.
 Pippa currently sits on the board of the Australian Technology Innovators (Infotrack, LEAP legal software), ALE Property Group, Windlab Limited, the ASX Clearing and Settlement companies, and the Sydney Olympic Park Authority.
 Pippa is a member of the ASX Disciplinary Tribunal and was recently appointed as a Commissioner to Sport Australia.
 Pippa is a former Director of Swimming Australia and the Swimming Australia Foundation.